AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 - Fix bug where log filters were not populated correctly
 - Fix bug where webu API was sometimes injected after the page loaded.
 - Fix bug where first account was sometimes not selected correctly after creating or restoring a vault.
-- Fix bug where imported accounts could not use new eth_signTypedData method.
+- Fix bug where imported accounts could not use new irc_signTypedData method.

 ## 3.11.0 2017-10-11

-- Add support for new eth_signTypedData method per EIP 712.
+- Add support for new irc_signTypedData method per EIP 712.
 - Fix bug where some transactions would be shown as pending forever, even after successfully mined.
 - Fix bug where a transaction might be shown as pending forever if another tx with the same nonce was mined.
 - Fix link to support article on token addresses.